Dima-Nakhleh/Docker-Final-Task-BitCoin/README.md

-# # Docker-Final-Task - BitCoin Price
+# # Docker Final Task - BitCoin Price

 ## **The Purpose Of The App:**
 - This App Presents the Current BitCoin Price.